DMTC76375/CLB_DEMO/README.md

 <img src="images/PINGRID.png" alt="CLB1" width="500"/>

 There are 2 configurations of this project.
 (Single LED and All LEDs) All previous settings will be the exact same for both these examples, the only change is the CLB bitstream.
 The following instructions are going to be applicable to the MCC CLB synthesizer or the Online Tool as well.

 # All LEDs Active

-For Single LED results the following submodule should be added within a `New Schematic`
+For Single LED results the following submodule should be added within a `New Schematic` under documents on the synthesizer GUI.

 ![CLB_SUB](./images/LED_Single.png)